Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: Experiments and results

-We next assess the algorithm on a \textit{directed}, weighted wireless sensor network dataset collected at the Intel Berkeley Research lab \cite{intelLabData2004}.
-We focus on a four-day window (March 19th, 5:00 AM to March 23rd, 5:00 AM), during which all sensors exhibit inter-sample intervals under 40 minutes.
+We next assessed the algorithm on a \textit{directed}, weighted wireless sensor network dataset collected at the Intel Berkeley Research lab \cite{intelLabData2004}.
+We focused on a four-day window (March 19th, 5:00 AM to March 23rd, 5:00 AM), during which all sensors exhibit inter-sample intervals under 40 minutes.

-We retain a subset of 23 sensors that had at least 60\% the maximum number of light-intensity observations across sensors.
-The data are then re-sampled at 5-minute intervals, with missing values interpolated linearly.
-Following, we extract daytime (8:00 AM to 5:00 PM) and nighttime (8:00 PM to 5:00 AM) segments, each spanning 9 hours (108 samples), to contrast system dynamics between active and inactive periods based on working hours.
-The adjacency matrix is populated as:
+We retained a subset of 23 sensors that had at least 60\% the maximum number of light-intensity observations across sensors.
+The data were then re-sampled at 5-minute intervals, with missing values interpolated linearly.
+Following, we extracted daytime (8:00 AM to 5:00 PM) and nighttime (8:00 PM to 5:00 AM) segments, each spanning 9 hours (108 samples), to contrast system dynamics between active and inactive periods based on working hours.
+The adjacency matrix was populated as:

 where $pr(i,j)$ denotes the probability of a successful message transmission from node $i$ to $j$ as provided in the dataset.
-Using this, we compute SampEn$_{G}$ on each time point across four day windows with $m\in\{1,2\}$, reporting the mean and standard deviation, varying $r$ for daytime vs nighttime in a similar fashion as the weather station experiment.
+Using this, we computed SampEn$_{G}$ on each time point across four day windows with $m\in\{1,2\}$, reporting the mean and standard deviation, varying $r$ for daytime vs nighttime in a similar fashion as the weather station experiment.

-As seen Fig.~\ref{fig:intelfig1}, the daytime entropies are readily differentiable from the nighttime entropy value for $m=1$ across \(r\) with a well-separated gap between the two curves at \(r\in[0.16,0.2]\), consistent with existing literature at \(r\approx0.2\) \cite{sampen_typical_param}.
-Similarly for $m=2$ in Fig.~\ref{fig:intelfig2}, the SampEn$_{G}$ values are consistently higher for daytime than those of the nighttime.
+As seen Fig.~\ref{fig:intelfig1}, the daytime entropies were readily differentiable from the nighttime entropy value for $m=1$ across \(r\) with a well-separated gap between the two curves at \(r\in[0.16,0.2]\), consistent with existing literature at \(r\approx0.2\) \cite{sampen_typical_param}.
+Similarly for $m=2$ in Fig.~\ref{fig:intelfig2}, the SampEn$_{G}$ values were consistently higher for daytime than those of the nighttime.

 This behaviour aligns with our expectations: greater dynamics and light variations thus higher SampEn$_{G}$ value in daytime attributed to solar activities, human interaction and interference within the lab during office hours; while light intensity at nighttime is often more stable thus predictable due to the absence of the mentioned activities, constituting lower SampEn$_{G}$ value.
-It is noteworthy that the experiment is conducted on a graph of size \(N=23\), with short data lengths (108 data points per window).
+It is noteworthy that the experiment was conducted on a graph of size \(N=23\), with short data lengths (108 data points per window).

 The overlap in the two curves in Fig.~\ref{fig:intelfig2} is likely attributed to the small graph size, nonetheless, results illustrated substantiates the algorithm's robustness and performance to short data and graph topology representing wireless connectivity between sensors, other than geometric distance as the previous experiment.